The best webcams you can buy | Engadget

-That tiny webcam on your laptop has probably gotten more use in the last year than ever before.
-Many of our professional lives have been infiltrated by a never-ending stream of Zoom meetings, and for some, that new routine isn’t going away.
-Once an afterthought, your computer’s webcam has become one of its most important components — and the fact is that most built-in lenses are not designed to provide consistent, high-quality video chat experiences.
+That tiny webcam on your laptop has probably gotten more use in the last few years than it ever has before.
+Even if you’re back to taking some of your meetings in the office, chances are that back-to-back Zoom calls are now a permanent part of your professional life.
+Once an afterthought, your computer’s webcam has become one of its most important components — and the fact remains that most built-in cameras are not able to provide consistent, high-quality video chat experiences.

-Many realized that quickly last year and turned to the internet in droves to pick up external webcams.
-In addition to leveling up your appearance in could-have-been-an-email work calls, external webcams also make you look better on video chats with your friends and family, and they’re essential if you do any live streaming on Twitch or another platform.
+This is where external webcams come in.
+They can do wonders for those with lackluster built-in webcams, people who spend most of their working hours on video conferences, and those who picked up a new hobby of streaming on Twitch or YouTube over the past couple of years.
 But as with most PC accessories, it can be tough to sort through the sea of options out there.
-We at Engadget tested out a bunch of popular webcam models to see which are worth your money and which you can safely skip.
+We tested out a bunch of the latest webcams to see which are worth your money and which you can safely skip.

 What to look for in a webcam